 - Monroe County Office of Emergency Management advises "emergency travel only".

 In addition, Public Safety will monitor on-campus roadway, parking, walkway and building conditions.
-In the event campus conditions deteriorate to unacceptable levels, then Public Safety in consultation with Facilities Management Services will notify the Assoc.
-Vice President - F&A for Global Risk Management Services, who will, in turn, make recommendations to Sr. Vice President of Finance & Administration.
-The Sr. Vice President of Finance & Administration will notify the Provost & Sr. Vice President of Academic Affairs, who will decide on the course of action.
+In the event campus conditions deteriorate to unacceptable levels, Public Safety, in consultation with Facilities Management Services, will notify the Associate Vice President for Global Risk Management Services regarding current and projected conditions.
+The Associate Vice President for Global Risk Management Services will make recommendations to the Provost and Sr. Vice President of Academic Affairs, who will decide on the course of action - open as scheduled, delay opening, early closing, or full closure.
 Notification will follow the steps outlined in the Notification section below.